-Regular collection of household waste is scheduled by zone: Thursdays for the central zone and Tuesdays for the peripheral zone.
+Regular collection of household waste is scheduled by zone: Thursdays for zone 2 and 3 and Tuesdays for zone 1, 4 and 5.

-The frequency of garbage collection will be every two weeks for all single-family homes and buildings with four
+The frequency of garbage collection is every two weeks for all single-family homes and buildings with four

 units or less—in other words, for citizens who have had access to food waste collection since Fall 2018.